Taking a song successfully from idea to completed mix requires careful preparation in the studio

 Angling the snare mic more straight-on rather than pointing down gave me a brighter sound there.
-And re-positioning the hi-hat mic helped with the bleed.
-So I got the sounds I wanted without using any eq on input.
+And repositioning the hi-hat mic helped with the bleed.
+I got the sounds I wanted without using any EQ on input.
 I also decided on no external compression on input.
 I thought it best not to monkey with the dynamics of the ballad but to let the song breathe naturally; subtle compression could be used in the mix.

 Recording drums and MIDI piano

 Jim’s plan was to record the piano at the same time as the drums, so he set up his 88-key synth in the control room.
-The plan also included replacing the piano sound later using my GigaSampler piano, meaning I needed to also record his performance as MIDI.
+The plan also included replacing the synth’s built-in piano sound later using my massive virtual piano library, meaning I needed to also record his performance as MIDI.
 Jim and Mark went over some last minute details. (see picture 6)

-I was recording 20-bit audio to my hard drive, using Cakewalk Pro Audio 9.03.
+I was recording 24-bit audio to my hard drive using Cakewalk SONAR.
 Since bass was going down after the fact, I got a click going for this initial performance.
 I made the proper assignments in the software, and we recorded a few bars to check for correct operation of everything.
 I also wanted to check for possible click bleed from the headphones before going through the entire song.
 There was no bleed.
 If there had been, the choices would have been to simply bring it down, or replace the sound with something less cutting.